psse-cpu/tokenizer/README.md

 ### InfixTokenizer

 Use this package if you find it hard to tokenize infix expressions.

-#### :warning: :warning: Might contain bugs, not for production use.
+Meant to be used for my SE-1222 (Data Structures) class, and not for production use.

 ### Getting started